rancher/terraform-null-rke2-install/README.md

 #### Automated Tests

-Our continuous integration tests using the GitHub [ubuntu-latest runner](https://github.com/actions/runner-images/blob/main/images/linux/Ubuntu2204-Readme.md) which has many different things installed and does not rely on Nix.
+Our continuous integration uses Nix to ensure a consistent environment.

-It also has special integrations with AWS to allow secure authentication, see https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services for more information.
+Our CI has special integrations with AWS to allow secure authentication, see https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services for more information.